KCypher13/dotfiles/ST3/README.md

-welcomattic' Sublime Text 3 configuration
+welcomattic's Sublime Text 3 configuration
 ===

 ## How to install